 “Break the big job into parts so that you know you have to do a certain amount each day,” he said in his course.
 “And then, as you work to your plan, you know you’re gonna be okay.”

-2. Constantly overwhelmed with all the little jobs that need to get done
+2. Being overwhelmed with a lot of little jobs that need to get done

-It seems like there is never a shortage of little jobs to get done at work, and that can cause stress.
-The first step to reducing that stress is simply writing out all the jobs that need to be done, Croft said.
+But, sometimes this situation will still arise.
+The first step to reducing stress here is simply writing out all the jobs that need to be done, Croft said.

 “To start with, you don't have to do any of them,” he said in his course.
 “Just put them on a list.”

 From there, you can prioritize and start working your way through that list.

 3. Doing tasks that you don’t feel like you should be doing